 There are lots of innovative, forward-thinking companies out there vying for employees.
-Yet we all know that the benefits, dress code, atmosphere, social events, norms, and perks are different for each one.
+Yet we all know that the benefits, dress code, atmosphere, social events, norms, perks – and overall corporate culture – are different for each one.
 While one set of qualities might work great for one company – they may fail at another.
-That’s why it’s important to make sure that your company culture matches your branding.
+That’s why it’s important to make sure that your corporate culture matches your branding.

 The values, purpose, and philosophy of your business should be reflected all of the products or services you provide, all of your content, and how treat your employees and customers.
 Great companies strengthen their likelihood of success by creating consistency and solidity across the board.
 This creates fewer opportunities for distrust or failure.
 When a company is consistent, they are inevitably more highly trusted on the whole.
 This is one of those small things that is a truly big thing in reality!

 So whats up with these companies who have succeeded in achieving this high level of consistency across platforms?
 According to Denise Lee Yohn in her Harvard Business Review article entitled Why Your Company Culture Should Match Your Brand,

 Their leaders understand that a strong, differentiated company culture contributes to a strong, differentiated brand — and that an extraordinary brand can support and advance an extraordinary culture.
 It doesn’t matter if your company culture is friendly or competitive, nurturing or analytical.
 If your culture and your brand are driven by the same purpose and values and if you weave them together into a single guiding force for your company, you will win the competitive battle.